The 5 Best Cast Iron Skillets, According to Our Tests

 - Pour test: For skillets with spouts, we added half a cup of oil and poured it into a glass Mason jar to look for drips, spills, and any other difficulties.
 We found that wider spouts generally work better than small, narrow ones.

-- Cleaning and seasoning: We hand-washed the skillets between cooking tests, noting any that required extra scrubbing or released food especially easily.
-It was important that food didn't stick, so we evaluated how clean the surface was after cooking.
-We also followed the manufacturer's directions to season the pans for long-term use and storage, noting how easily and how effectively the process worked.
+- Cleaning and seasoning: We hand-washed the skillets between cooking tests, noting any that required additional scrubbing or released food particularly easily.
+It was essential that food didn't stick, so we evaluated how clean the surface was after cooking.
+Additionally, we followed the manufacturer's directions to season the pans for long-term use and storage, assessing how easily and effectively the process worked.

 - Durability: We also tested the durability of these pans by attempting to scratch them with metal utensils.
-It was also important to rate any damage or wear to these pans from use after testing.
+It was important to evaluate any damage or wear from use after testing.

-Once our other tests were complete, we revealed the prices of the skillets to consider value.
+Once our other tests were complete, we revealed the prices of the skillets to evaluate value.
 At the time of testing, the skillets ranged in price from $17 to $250, with an average of about $100.
-With such a wide range, we noticed that higher prices didn't correlate to higher performance; several of the least-expensive skillets performed better than higher-end pans.
+Despite the wide range, we noted that higher prices did not correlate with higher performance; several of the least-expensive skillets performed better than higher-end pans.

 Factors to Consider